TSummersLab/crazyswarm/ros_ws/src/crazyswarm/scripts/distributed_formation_control/README.md

   Contains Matlab code to calculate the gains matrix
 - `<ros_ws>/src/crazyswarm/scripts/distributed_3d_form_ctrl_goto.py` and `<ros_ws>/src/crazyswarm/scripts/distributed_3d_form_ctrl_full_state.py`:
   These scripts perform the task of applying the formation control law through the following steps:
-  - Calculating the gains matrix
+  - Calculating the gains matrix for a desired formation and sensing topology
-  - Finding the global current location of the drones
+  - Finding the current global location of the Crazyflies
-  - Transforming the positions to local relative coordinates.
+  - Transforming the positions to local relative coordinates (for every agent, the location of its neighbors relative to itself are calculated)
   - Using the local coordinates to generate the control signal
   - Mapping the control signals back to the global frame
   - Issuing the control signal